Body of Riley Strain found in river, no evidence of foul play: Nashville police

 "No foul play-related trauma was observed," police said.

-There’s no evidence to suggest anything besides Strain accidentally falling in the river, Nashville Police Chief John Drake told reporters on Friday.
+There’s no evidence to suggest anything other than Strain accidentally falling into the river, Nashville Police Chief John Drake told reporters on Friday.

 MORE: Riley Strain's stepdad opens up about family's difficult conversations as Nashville search intensifies

 Strain's body was spotted by workers at the river Friday morning, Drake said.
-The autopsy will likely be done Friday, he said.
+The autopsy will likely be done Saturday, authorities said.

+Strain's family thanked everyone involved in the search, from first responders to volunteers to family and friends, during a press briefing Friday evening.

+"Thank you for keeping us in your thoughts and prayers.
+We can't say enough to all of you," his father, Ryan Gilbert, said.

 Strain, a 22-year-old senior at the University of Missouri, went missing on March 8 after a night out at several Nashville bars.
 Strain and his Delta Chi fraternity brothers were visiting Nashville for their fraternity formal.

-While the friends were out that night, Strain FaceTimed his mom and didn't sound intoxicated, Strain's stepfather, Chris Whiteid, told ABC News.
+While the friends were out that night, Strain FaceTimed his mom and didn't sound intoxicated, Strain's stepfather told ABC News.

 Surveillance cameras and police body cameras captured Strain's last known movements from about 9:30 p.m. to 10 p.m.